top of page

 CONTACT

 I acknowledge the Traditional Custodians of the waters, skies, and lands on which I work.
 I honour their enduring connection to Country, which encompasses the oceans, rivers, hills, mountains, and all living things.
-I pay my respects to Elders, past, present and future leaders, and extend my recognition to their descendants.
+I pay my respects to Elders, past, present and emerging, and honour their descendants.
 I am committed to contributing to reconciliation, understanding, and respect in all aspects of my work.
+It always was and always will be, Aboriginal land.

 Aboriginal Flag